 In today’s world where information is right at your fingertips, it is no longer enough to just ‘be visible’.
 The market is saturated with a plethora of brands and it is very easy to be forgotten.
 To stay at the forefront of your clients’ minds, it is a must to regularly engage with them in all available channels.

-Since 55% of people in the United States use their smartphones while watching TV, it is wise to allocate more budget towards mobile advertising versus other media channels.
+Research shows that 55% of people in the United States play games in their smartphones while watching TV, it is wise to allocate more budget towards mobile advertising versus other media channels.
 Not only does mobile beat TV, but 85% of US adults check the news on their mobile devices.
 This is another reason why your budget should primarily be placed in mobile marketing campaigns.

 A healthy budget for your mobile marketing strategy will help your bank stay relevant to potential and existing clients.
 By being constantly present on social media and mobile apps on a daily basis, your bank will experience a higher client retention rate.